 Go Shopping Together

 Take your kids shopping and encourage them to calculate the cost of buying groceries.
 They will get plenty of review time on adding, subtracting, multiplying, and estimating.
-You can have them work it out in their head or on a small notepad, or allow them to bring a calculator so they can become proficient in using this important device.
+You can have them work it out in their head or on a small notepad, or allow them to bring a calculator to become proficient in using this important device.

 Baking is great fun and you get a tasty reward when it’s done.
 Your homemade baked goods are likely far healthier than many store-bought treats.
 Choose a recipe with your kids and have them help you measure the ingredients and pour them into the bowl.
 Younger children can stick to reviewing basic measurements such as teaspoons, tablespoons, half cups, quarter cups, and thirds of a cup.
 Older children from grades 3 and up can practice multiplying or dividing ingredient measurements so the recipe is the right size for your family.